 Chances are you’re already getting cable, internet and home phone service from Comcast.
 The company figures you’ll want to throw in mobile service as well.

-Credit: Jeff Fusco/APThat’s the idea behind Xfinity Mobile, a new service that Comcast launched last year that's now available nationwide.
+Credit: Jeff Fusco/APThat’s the idea behind Xfinity Mobile, a service that Comcast launched last year that's available nationwide.

 No, Comcast hasn’t erected its own cellular towers.
 Rather, it’s become a Mobile Virtual Network Operator (or MVNO), which piggybacks on the existing network of one or more of the major carriers.
 (In Comcast’s case, that’s Verizon’s network coupled with the internet provider’s own Wi-Fi hotspots.)
 For wireless customers, getting service from an MVNO can sometimes mean a better deal than what you’d get from a major carrier while still enjoying the same great coverage.